ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

     This mode allows only incoming calls, with no facility for call routing.

 .. index::
-   pair: X25 AntiPCNE line; VTAM terminal definitions for X25 Non Gate terminals.
+   pair: X25 AntiPCNE line; VTAM Terminal Definitions for X25 Non Gate terminals.

 VTAM definitions for X25 non GATE terminals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^